f3rm/f3rm/README.md

 <img src="assets/images/ns_viewer/f3rm_controls.png" width="400" alt="Additional Controls for F3RM in the Nerfstudio Viewer">

 To visualize these heatmaps, select `similarity` in the `Render Options -> Output Render` dropdown box.
-It may take a few seconds for this option to show up as we load CLIP on the first query.
+It may take a few seconds for this option to show up on the first query, as we load CLIP lazily.

 <img src="assets/images/ns_viewer/similarity_option.png" width="400" alt="similarity in Output Render dropdown">